 Be sure to store any leftovers in an airtight container on the counter.

-TIP: Since this recipe really depends on the sweetness of the bananas to be sweet enough it is a good idea to taste the dough before you bake.
-There are no eggs in this recipe so it isn't a big deal to taste the dough and make sure it is sweet enough.
-If you don't think it is sweet enough add a little bit more white sugar to the dough and mix well.
+TIP: Since this recipe really depends on the sweetness of the bananas to be sweet enough, it is a good idea to taste the dough before you bake.
+There are no eggs in this recipe, so it isn't a big deal to taste the dough and ensure it is sweet enough.
+If you don't think it is sweet enough, add a little bit more white sugar to the dough and mix well.
 Be sure to count the extra sugar!